 Schrodt and Hall Psychiatry offers a full spectrum of services to help those looking for relief from psychological distress.
 Dr Christopher Schrodt and Dr Stephanie Hall share an integrated approach that includes medication management and various psychotherapy modalities.
 They understand the subtleties and complexities of psychological issues and use an approach that addresses mind, body, and spirit.
 Both of them have been Board Certified in Psychiatry and have been named “Top Docs” by Louisville Magazine.

 We are a fee for service practice and do not accept insurance reimbursement.
-New patient appointments are available within a week of contacting the office.
+New patient appointments are available within a short period of contacting the office.

 Our Treatment Modalities